What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 Now brother Kevin runs the business in London and Tim works from Scotland maintaining the website.
 Since going online, the high street side of the business has dwindled.

 The Cake Store has 900 different types of cake on offer (all made to order) from the simple to ornate wedding towers.
-By 2008, the total turnover was more than £1.5 million with more than 500 sales per month coming from the web store at an average of £75 each.
+Total turnover is more than £1.5 million with more than 500 sales per month coming in online at an average of £75 each.
 When it was a high street only set-up, the business had less revenue and higher overheads.

 How did they do it?
 Tim explains that the ecommerce software they chose was critical to help the operation run smoothly.
 "We find the SellerDeck software is easy to use - great for me as I trained as a chef and am not a techie.
 Plus it is really flexible and has scaled with our growth.
 There's no doubt that ecommerce saved the business."